Speech interface guideline

 Speech interface guideline is a guideline with the aim for guiding decisions and criteria regarding designing interfaces operated by human voice.
-Speech interface system has many advantages such as consistent service and saving cost.
+Speech interface systems have many advantages such as consistent service and saving cost.
 However, for users, listening is a difficult task.
 It can become impossible when too many options are provided at once.
 This may mean that a user cannot intuitively reach a decision.
 To avoid this problem, limit options and a few clear choices the developer should consider such difficulties are usually provided.
 The guideline suggests the solution which is able to satisfy the users (customers).
 The goal of the guideline is to make an automated transaction at least as attractive and efficient as interacting with an attendant.